 Scrublife rapper Wax (Michael Jones) just got in some end-of-summer grilling last week in his fourth studio album, The Cookout Chronicles (Sept.
 2, Scrublife Music).
 The funny, relatable everyman-emcee has once again writ-and-spit plenty more super clever, super witty rhyme creations to non-flashy, non-poppy feel good beats, the kind that buzz, hum and click away in the back and against the wall like the cool dispositioned, simple natured Wax-man himself.
 He really knows how to bring the heat to the meat, or rather to a beat that is.

-Since the beginning, Wax has had a very unique way of characterizing himself in the game, which is as a carefree regular guy, a lovable loser sometimes even, and with amazing rhymes, it’s very difficult to pass up what he’s serving up here.
+Since the beginning, Wax has had a very unique way of characterizing himself in the game, which is as a carefree regular guy, a lovable loser sometimes even, and with amazing rhymes, it’s very difficult to pass up what he’s serving here.
 He sure knows how to get a flame going and keep it lit at this hip-hop barbecue of sorts.
-If you’d like to get picky, the productions really can’t be called revolutionary or even very outstanding, but the words make up for them enormously.
-The Cookout Chronicles is not the most ambitious Wax project out there, but it definitely ties with Continue for being his most chuckle-inducing studio album so far.
+If you’d like to get picky, the productions really can’t be called revolutionary, but the words make up for them enormously.
+The Cookout Chronicles may not be the most ambitious Wax project out there, but it is definitely one of his most chuckle-inducing ones so far.
+(4 out of 5 stars)

 The “rhythmatic eternal king supreme” himself Reks (Corey Isiah Christie) from Lawrence, Massachusetts, while not a direct product of one of the major East Coast metro zones like NYC, Philly or Boston, has also never been given flack for his style, which is just as hardcore and authentic as the most craft-conscious emcees that came before him.
 A true student and practitioner of hip-hop, Reks, who had breakdancing and B-boy starts in his youth, also developed his rap skills at an early age during the nascent years of the music, the 1980s.
 Since his career began up to this day, Reks, now in his late thirties (young enough to still have fire in his lungs and belly and old enough to guarantee super sharp maturity in his words), has never given in to media gimmicks or fads and has constantly eschewed the fake, relying staunchly on the trusted principles of his trade.